 I’m Sarah Clifford, Operations Director for Chambers Wales and I completed the 20Twenty Leadership and Business Growth CMI Level 7 Programme in 2021.
+The programme is subsidised by the European Social Fund through the Welsh Government.

 I’m responsible for setting the business’s long term sustainable strategy and for creating and implementing the Chambers vision and mission.